aspnetzero/documents/doc/Development-Guide-Core.md

 ### Migrator Console Application

-AspNet Zero includes a tool, Migrator.exe, to easily migrate your databases.
+ASP.NET Zero includes a tool, Migrator.exe, to easily migrate your databases.
 You can run this application to create/migrate host and tenant databases.